jf-viguier/docs/development/architecture/domain/cqrs.md

   public: true
 ```

+{{% notice note %}}
+if the handler is not found, ensure the module namespace is correctly registered in composer.json or in the class.
+{{% /notice %}}

-Then you'll have to create three classes.
+Then create three classes.
-* The `Query` which will be composed of the data you will need to retrieve the product
+* The `Query` which will be composed of the data needed to retrieve the product
 * The `QueryHandler` which will retrieve the data
 * The `QueryResult` class which represents the retrieved data in a structured object.